Iraq death toll climbs in grinding battle for Mosul

 - Iraqi forces' advance has slowed since they entered Mosul, where ISIS fighters are deeply entrenched

-Irbil, Iraq (CNN)Nearly 2,000 Iraqi troops were killed across Iraq in the month of November, according to newly released UN figures, as they battle to force ISIS extremists from the country.
+Irbil, Iraq (CNN)Nearly 2,000 Iraqi troops were killed across Iraq in November as they battled to force ISIS extremists from the country, according to newly released UN figures.

 That's nearly triple the number of military casualties reported in October, when an offensive to retake the city of Mosul from ISIS first began.

-Note: Correction: A previous version of this story misstated the number of Peshmerga killed in the battle for Mosul.
-There have been 1,600 Peshmerga deaths.